Victoria and Albert Museum

-Pick up a free family trail from the Sackler Centre and set off to explore the museum through puzzles, drawing and observation games.
+Pick up a free family trail from the Learning Centre and set off to explore the museum through puzzles, drawing and observation games.
 Trails are suitable for children aged 7–12.
+Choose from:

-Pick up a Glorious Gardens trail to be led around the museum by our very own ceramic gardener and design your own garden.
+- Glorious Gardens - be led around the museum by our very own ceramic gardener and design your own garden.

 Our award winning activity back-packs are recommended for 5-12 years.
-Choose from: Discovering Architecture, Emperor's Party, Fancy Furnishings, Magic Glasses, Middle Eastern Marvels or Time Traveller.
+Choose from: Amazing Spaces, An Adventure in China, Curious Ceramics Sensory Back-Pack, Discovering Architecture, Emperor's Party, Magic Glasses, Middle Eastern Marvels or Time Traveller.
 Agent Animal is available for under 5s.